sigh0829/check-args/README.md

 ### Blacklist

 Here will be listed all published modules (I can find) that have `check-args` in dependencies.
-Note that having it in devDependencies is ok.
+This would be **evil** because if *any* of the dependent modules has it in its dependencies, type checking will always be on in the whole application.
-This is **evil** because if *any* of the dependent modules has it in its dependencies, type checking will always be on in the whole application.
+Note that having it in **dev**Dependencies is ok.